EXTENSION OF STAY-HOME ORDER: Liverpool City Libraries and the Liverpool Regional Museum will be closed until the end of September 2021.

 There are 24-hour return chutes available at both Liverpool and Carnes Hill Libraries.
 The return chutes can be found at both library entrances, outside the building.

-Can I still hire a meeting room during this time?
+Can I hire a meeting room during this time?

 Will children’s programs and school holiday activities still be happening?

-Although the library building is closed our eLibrary is accessible 24/7 to all library members.
-The library has a number of eresources you can access from home, including eBooks, eAudiobooks, databases, and more.
+Our eLibrary is accessible 24/7 to all library members.
+The library has a number of digital resources you can access from home, including eBooks, eAudiobooks, databases, and more.
 You can access these resources with your library card.

 How do I join online?